mrgeneko/wealth-tracker/README.md

 [2025-11-17T23:18:47.802Z] Received SIGTERM, shutting down...
 [2025-11-17T23:18:47.812Z] Browser closed.
 ```
-If you do not see them, please ensure you are checking `docker logs --tail 200 wealth-tracker-scrapers` immediately after stopping.
+If you do not see them, please ensure you are checking `docker compose logs --tail 200 scrapers` immediately after stopping.
 ### Heartbeat (liveness)
 - The daemon emits a heartbeat to both the timestamped log file and stdout periodically so external monitors can detect liveness.
 - Default heartbeat interval: 5 minutes.